kipe-io/kipes-sdk/README.md

 ### 6) Setup, run and verify the IEXCloud Connector

 - make sure you have access to iexcloud.io api
-- copy `connector.iexcloud/*.example.properties` to files without that `example` and fill with your settings
+- copy `connector.iexcloud/standalone.*.example.properties` to files without that `example` and adjust with your settings
-- make sure the sourcedata stage topics are available (at least the topic referenced in your `iexcloudconnector.properties`)
+- make sure the sourcedata stage topics are available (at least the topic referenced in your `standalone.iexcloudconnector.properties`)
 - run the connector:

+    $ cd connector.iexcloud
-    $ connect-standalone.sh standalone.confluent.properties iexcloudconnector.properties
+    $ connect-standalone.sh standalone.confluent.properties standalone.iexcloudconnector.properties

 - check that new records arrive at the referenced topic

+### 7) Run everything with docker-compose

+- copy `connector.iexcloud/distributed.*.example.*` files to files without the `example` part and adjust with your settings
+- make sure you have the right file names as they get referenced at the Dockerfile

+    $ mvn clean install
+    $ docker-compose up

+- if you are running this for the first time you need to create the iexcloud connector by invoking

+    $ curl -X POST -H "Content-Type: application/json" -d @connector.iexcloud/distributed.iexcloudconnector.json http://127.0.0.1:8083/connectors

+- if everything is fine you can check the current config and offsets at the topics
+    - `stg-connect-configs`
+    - `stg-connect-offsets`